 If you know your partner really cares about being hugged and kissed, then all you need to do is make sure you give them one when you see them.
 Cuddling, holding hands, or… whatever you like to get up to in the bedroom, all of these are fun ways to show affection.

-If you’re looking to show appreciation for your partner this Valentine’s Day, or you’re looking for that ideal gift to surprise them with, we’ve a wide selection of brilliant presents over in the thortful store.
-From candle and tea sets to socks and bubbly, we’ve something for everyone.
-You can also pick up a tailored card while you’re there from one of our unique creators.
+If you’re looking to show appreciation for your partner this Valentine’s Day, or you’re looking for that ideal gift to surprise them with, we’ve a wide selection of brilliant gifts over on the thortful store.
+You can also pick up a tailored Valentine’s card while you’re there from one of our unique creators.